-- a) Access is strictly limited to medical staff caring for the patient. - b) All equipment, supplies, and waste are decontaminated. - c) Med Center staff has prepared for this kind of situation for a decade.
+- a) Access is strictly limited to medical staff caring for the patient. - b) All equipment, supplies, and waste are decontaminated. - c) Med Center staff are well prepared for this type of event.

-3) Your health and safety is top priority.
+3) Your health and safety are top priority.

-- a) Staff is highly skilled in caring for patients with Ebola. - b) The staff trains regularly during the year. - c) We have confidence in the care and safety that staff provides for all patients.
+- a) Staff are highly skilled in caring for patients with Ebola. - b) The staff trains regularly during the year. - c) We have confidence in the care and safety that the staff provide for all patients.

-TOPIC: EBOLA VIRUS DISEASE - COULD A PATIENT HERE START AN OUTBREAK
+TOPIC: EBOLA VIRUS DISEASE - RISK OF AN OUTBREAK FROM A PATIENT